jourzero/waptrun/README.md

 * Serve static content with Express.js
 * App was dockerized

 ## TODOs
-* Provide import data and scripts for TestKB into MongoDB
+* Add import data and scripts for TestKB into MongoDB
-* OAuth to Google and Github to avoid storing hashes
+* Add support for OAuth to Google and/or Github to avoid keeping hashes
-* Improve server-side security (RBAC?, JWT instead of cookies?, use Helmet, tighter input validations/sanitization).
+* Improve server-side security (RBAC?, JWT instead of cookies?, use Helmet, tighter input validations/sanitization, fix static scanner findings).